RebeccaVandeWater/fs-journal/journal/03/questions.md

 08. What is the job of the `Controller` in the `MVC` Pattern?

   > The controller handles user input and changes the user's view depending on their interaction in the Model.
+It literally controls what is on the page.

 09. What is the job of the `Service` in `MVC`?

   > The service operates and changes data out on our models that are stored in the app state.
-This is the only thing that can change the app state.
+This is the only thing that can change the AppState (without breaking the MVC pattern).

 10. What is the job of the `Model` in `MVC`?

-  > **App State**

-#TODO - Questions 5, 6, 10.
-Add to 7-9.
+  > The Model is a subsection of the AppState.
+It stores the classes that the AppState then creates and saves instances of.